Skip to main content

 About the MHS in Population, Family and Reproductive Health Program

-The MHS is a one-year academic program designed for students who are interested in advancing their knowledge in one of the department’s content areas and strengthening their research and analytic skills.
-The program is especially well suited to students who desire skills to conduct research and evaluation and enhance their potential for career advancement.
-Students choose one of four methodological approaches: demography; behavioral and social sciences; epidemiology or health services research and evaluation.
-The one-year curriculum is intended for students with one to two years of public health or research experience (two years preferred) to inform their area of research inquiry prior to entry into the program.
+The MHS is a nine-month program designed for students who are interested in advancing their knowledge in PFRH areas of interest and strengthening their research and analytic skills.
+The program is especially well-suited to students who desire skills to conduct research and evaluation and enhance their potential for career advancement.
+The program equips students with a fundamental understanding of statistics and research and evaluation methods; expertise in an area of interest in the department; and ability to apply the life course framework to public health topics of interest.
+The curriculum is intended for students with at least two years of full-time public health or research experience to inform their area of research inquiry prior to entry into the program.

 MHS in Population, Family and Reproductive Health Program Highlights